 The state of intoxication is a state of excitement or stupor lasting minutes to hours, which is usually accompanied by misjudgement of the situation in the form of sensory illusions and always leaves behind complete or partial amnesia (loss of memory).
 In alcohol intoxication, there is initially mental disinhibition, increased urge to speak and move with frequent transition to depression and aggression, which can increase to destructive rage.
 After the intoxication has subsided, there are often after-effects of intoxication known as hangovers.
-Alcohol consumption leads in stages of well-being and feelings of happiness in extreme cases to drunkenness and can even end lethally.
-The stages of development in parts per thousand:
+Alcohol consumption leads in stages of well-being and feelings of happiness in extreme cases to drunkenness and can end lethally.
+Stages of development in parts per thousand:

 The temperance societies that emerged in the 19th century tried to draw attention to the dangers of alcohol consumption, in some cases by means of depictions.
 The related cartoon "The development of a drunkard - from the first glass to the grave" dates from 1846:

 Many scientists of the 18th and 19th century dealt with intoxication as a therapy and especially wine was regarded as the ideal drink to reach this euphoric state, although company was always assumed (excessive drinking alone is a sign of possible alcohol dependence).
-The German naturalist Gottfried Leibniz (1646-1716) also dealt with this in his theory of the monadic soul and its inability to perceive the "subcritical" movements of the environment while awake.
+The naturalist Gottfried Leibniz (1646-1716) also dealt with this in his theory of the monadic soul and its inability to perceive the "subcritical" movements of the environment while awake.
 Only mild intoxication sharpens the senses and expands the sensory horizon of experience.
 The US psycho-pharmacologist Ronald K. Siegel writes in the book "Intoxicating Drugs in Animals and Humans" that intoxication as a fourth drive can no more ever be suppressed than sex, hunger and thirst.

 The eminent Greek philosopher Kostis Papajorgis (*1940) unfolds a philosophy of the passion for delirium from Homer to Baudelaire and Dostoevsky to Jack London in the essay "Intoxication - A Philosophical Aperitif".
-Far from defending the numbing of everyday cares or a slurring society, Papajorgis reports on true intoxication, the secret of which lies in "relinquishing dominion over oneself" and which is the privilege of noble or vulgar souls who possess the propensity for self-destruction.
+Far from defending the numbing of everyday worries or a slurring society, Papajorgis reports on true intoxication, the secret of which lies in "relinquishing dominion over oneself" and which is the privilege of noble or common souls who possess the propensity for self-destruction.
 Those who drink only water have something to hide (ex AMAZON).